temesgen22/user_onbording/README.md

 - Python 3.10+
 - Windows PowerShell (examples provided) or any shell with `curl`
 - Redis (optional, for persistent storage)
+- Kafka + Zookeeper (for background processing)
-- Docker (optional, for containerized deployment)
+- Docker (recommended, for containerized deployment)
 - Jenkins (optional, for CI/CD)

 ### Project structure